 - The subscriber should have a savings bank account/ post office savings bank account;

 (Note: The prospective applicant may also provide Aadhaar and mobile number to the bank during registration to facilitate receipt of periodic updates on the APY account.
 However, this is not mandatory for enrolment)

 The age of exit and start of pension is 60 years.
 This means that the minimum period of contribution in the scheme for a beneficiary is 20 years, and the maximum period is 42 years.
-Exit and payment of pension is not allowed, except in situations like a death of the beneficiary or terminal disease.
+Exit and payment of pension are not allowed, except in situations like the death of the beneficiary or terminal disease.

 The contribution amount for APY depends on three factors namely:-

 - Age of the person on which he wants to join the scheme;